Skip to main content

 Cause 2: Set margin is higher than a real profit.

-Resolution: You need to check the Margin in order to avoid this issue.
+Resolution: Check the Margin to avoid this issue.

 Cause: This happens because of switch configurations.
 Some switches (for example, MVTS) have a setting not to continue the search of the routes at a certain code response of terminator.